muratk5n/thirdwave/en/README.md

-This cld be where the tigger idiom *ayvayı yedi* comes from, 'he ate the quince'; a way of saying 'you stepped in it' when a person messes up, blows it and is now in trouble.
+This cld be where the tigger idiom *ayvayı yedi* comes from, 'he ate the quince'; a way of saying 'you stepped in it' when a person messes up, stuff goes wrong, and is now in trouble.

 ---